kahst/BirdNET-Analyzer/README.md

 - same model design as 1.4 but a bit wider
 - extended 2022 training data
-- global selection of species (birds and non-birds) with 1,328 classes
+- global selection of species (birds and non-birds) with 1,328 classes (incl.
+10 non-event classes)

 **V1.4**